Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 When the seal activates, the jutsu in question will immediately take effect.
 If this is an offensive technique it will be aimed at the person who set it off (unless it's an AoE, in which case it will be centered on the seal).
 Offensive techniques used this way use your Accuracy at the time of its creation, unmodified by things such as status effects, wounds, fatigue, or temporary bonuses or penalties, and have a -2 Accuracy penalty per rank of the Technique.
 The A-rank Five Elements Unseal will not trigger a touch activated Moji Hyouki.

+Jutsu which are upkeeps will have no chakra source from which to draw from (given it is on an object), and will therefore immediately end after activation.
+Similarly, Jutsu with a range or an effect that only applies to oneself will then only apply to, and work on, the object it was placed on.

 ## A-Rank
 #### --( Tensha Fuuin - Transcription Seal )--
 A rarely-seen technique, this seals the necessary chakra patterns for a specific jutsu inside a person, and keeps it perpetually ready within this seal.
 When a certain condition is met the seal activated and the technique is triggered.